fast-programmer/outboxer/README.md

 ## Background

-Outboxer is an ActiveRecord implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).
+Outboxer is an ActiveRecord implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html), for MySQL and PostgreSQL databases.

-It was built to help Rails teams migrate to eventually consistent event driven architecture quickly, using existing tools and infrastructure.
+## Benefits

+* free for commercial use
+* examples publish to sidekiq but all queue libraries supported
+* includes multithreaded publisher with low memory footprint
+* includes web ui for monitoring and administration
+* includes high backend test coverage

 ## Installation